Hair Transplant in Kenya | My Experience

 It is normal to lose anywhere from 50 to 100 strands of hair each day.
 This is according to the American Academy of Dermatology.
 This number can go as high as 250 strand during wash days.
 Excessive shedding and hair loss (when the hair stopped growing altogether) is however abnormal and needs to be addressed.

 If you are concerned by the amount of hair falling out, don’t suffer in silence.
-You can turn to a dermatologist for help.
-These doctors specialize in diagnosing and treating the skin, hair, and nails.
-A dermatologist can tell you whether you have hair loss or excessive hair shedding.
+You can turn to a trichologist for help.
+These doctors specialize in diagnosing and treating issues to do with hair.
+A trichologist can tell you whether you have hair loss or excessive hair shedding.
 Some people have both.
-Call Tia Clinics on 0799 99 5716 and they’ll be able to help

 Family history, harsh hair-care products, diet, immune system overreacts, tight hairstyles, medications and supplements, hormonal changes, stress and radiation are just some of the factor contributing to hair loss.
 In my case it was a combination of hairstyles and hormonal chances.
 Afro-kinky hair styles are never a good idea especially on weak and dry hair.